PALAXO/es-odm/README.md

 - `async _packData(cache)`
     - Alters the instance data before it is saved to ES
     - By default, just passes the instance data without any change, but can be rewritten

 - `static async _afterSearch(instances, ?cache)`
     - Special function called for each record founded by search / find / findAll / get
     - By default, it is empty, but you can overwrite it in your code

+- `static async _getBulkSize()`
+    - Returns optimal size of bulk for given model
+    - Used in `search` function for scrolling